franks42/clj-ns-browser/README.md

 ### REPL

-From within REPL, use macro "sdoc" like you use "doc" but with some more flexibility:
+From the REPL, use macro "sdoc" like you use "doc" but with some more flexibility:

     user > (sdoc map)
     user > (sdoc 'clojure.core/map)